Razvi99/fastCSV/README.md

 delete csv;
 ```

-### usage in project
+### usage
-All files in the `lib/` folder need to be included for raw + gzip functionality.
+For Gzip support, zlib is needed.
+The Chromium (optimized) implementation of zlib is included in `lib/zlib`.
+To build it on x64 linux, run `lib/zlib/build.sh`.

+Simply include the 3 header files and link the zlib library to use FastCSV.